Cencun railway station

-Cencun railway station (岑村站 (Céncūn Zhàn)) is a station on Guangzhou East Ring intercity railway located in Tianhe District, Guangzhou, Guangdong, China.
+Cencun railway station (岑村站 (Céncūn Zhàn)) is an underground railway station on Guangzhou East Ring intercity railway located in Tianhe District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has an underground island platform with passing loops on either side of the station.
 It has 4 points of entry/exit, 1 emergency exit, 2 sets of wind shafts and a cooling tower.
-The surrounding area is mainly the residences of Cencun, and also Cencun Ariport and XPeng Motors Intelligent Industrial Park.
+The surrounding area is mainly the residences of Cencun, and also Cencun Airport and XPeng Motors Intelligent Industrial Park.

 Entrances/exits

 The station is planned to have 4 points of entry/exit, but only 2 are currently open.
 Exit B is accessible via elevator.